Automattic/jetpack/readme.txt

 3. Upload this directory to your plugins directory.
 It will create a 'wp-content/plugins/wp-super-cache/' directory.
 4. If you are using WordPress MU you will need to install this in 'wp-content/mu-plugins/wp-super-cache/' and the file wp-cache.php must be copied into the mu-plugins directory.
 5. WordPress users should go to their Plugins page and activate "WP Super Cache".
-6. Now go to Options->WP Super Cache and enable caching.
+6. Now go to Settings->WP Super Cache and enable caching.
 If you see an error message or a blank screen you may need to fix it.
 See the "FAQ" section later in this readme for instructions.
 7. mod_rewrite rules will be inserted into your .htaccess file.
 Look in your web root directory for this file.
 It should look similar to this:

 	`-----------------.htaccess-----------------`